Yu-Group/covid19-severity-prediction/readme.md

 Working to predict covid-19 risk at a county-level (in the US) and more.

+# quickstart
+- download `df_county_level_cached.pkl` from [this folder](https://drive.google.com/drive/u/2/folders/1OfeUn8RcOfkibgjtuuVt2z9ZtzC_4Eq5) and place into the `data` directory
+- ready to run all notebooks on the county level!

 # data setup
 ## from google drive
 - **hrsa data**: get df_renamed.pkl from [here](https://drive.google.com/open?id=1OfeUn8RcOfkibgjtuuVt2z9ZtzC_4Eq5) and put into proper directory: `data/hrsa/data_AHRF_2018-2019/processed/df_renamed.pkl`